 - It doesn’t matter how long the domain name is.
-But, don’t include excessive words for the domain name.
+But don’t include excessive words for the domain name.
 You can find good top-level domain names for your niche/event blogs by using LongTail Pro niche software.
 Learn more about Long Tail Pro.

-Now I think you have an idea what type of your BlogSpot custom domain should be.
+Now I think you have an idea of what type of your BlogSpot custom domain should be.
 If you want to start a blog for your online business, you can use a short but very descriptive domain such as Social Media Examiner and Search Engine Land.